 What is Assistive Technology?

 Assistive technology (AT) is any item, piece of equipment, software program, or product system that is used to increase, maintain, or improve the functional capabilities of individuals with disabilities.
 Assistive technology can be “low-tech” or “high-tech".
 Low-tech items are usually simple, cost-effective tools that help enhance accessibility and independence.
 Example of low-tech items include adaptive utensils, visual aids, sensory supports and more.
 High-tech items may be more complex tools that often involve digital or electronic components.
-Some high-tech examples include specialized computers, wearable assistive technology devices such as hearing aids and smart watches, smart and home devices.
+Some high-tech examples include specialized computers, wearable assistive technology devices such as hearing aids and smart watches, and smart home devices.
 Assistive technology is available to help individuals with disabilities tackle any task.

 Benefits of Assistive Technology